 How much money can dual enrollment save the average family?

 Consider this: the average Virginia university will cost you upwards of $919.50 per credit hour.
 Just thirty credit hours of college, a fraction of an undergraduate degree, will potentially cost your family $27,585.
 If your student completes a full year of college during high school, that’s nearly $30,000 in your pocket.
 Just imagine what your family could do with that much extra savings.
-Some programs even allow students to complete more than one year of college during high school, opening up the possibility of graduating from high school with an associate’s degree already completed.
+The numbers don’t lie.
+The investment you make in your child’s education on our campus will pay dividends for years to come.

 Will high school dual enrollment benefit my student?